 Specifying target and minimum version of Windows

-If your mixed reality app includes features that are specific to a certain version of Windows, it's important to specify the target and minimum platform versions that your Universal Windows application will support.
+If your Mixed Reality app includes features that are specific to a Windows version, it's important to specify the supported target and minimum platform versions.

-You will be prompted to set target and minimum version of Windows when you create a new Universal Windows Project in Visual Studio.
-You can also change this setting for an existing project in the "Project" menu, then "<Your app name's> Properties" at the bottom of the drop-down menu.
+You'll be prompted to set the target and minimum version of Windows when you create a new Universal Windows Project in Visual Studio.
+For existing projects, you can change this setting in the Project menu by selecting the <Your app name's> Properties at the bottom of the drop-down menu.

 Specifying target device families